 4 Mindfulness Activities for Groups and Group Therapy

 Group therapy that incorporates mindfulness has shown some promising results.
-It is as effective as cognitive behavioral therapy (CBT), a staple of the clinical psychology world (Kocovski, Fleming, Hawley, Huta, & Antony, 2013).
+It is as effective as cognitive-behavioral therapy (CBT), a staple of the clinical psychology world (Kocovski, Fleming, Hawley, Huta, & Antony, 2013).

 There is also evidence that group mindfulness meditation therapy is as effective as individual CBT (Sundquist et al., 2015).
-In a global climate with few clinical psychologists in relation to the neeed for them, and in a time when individual therapy time is limited and expensive, the proven efficacy of group-based therapy is great news.
+In a global climate with few clinical psychologists in relation to the need for them, and in a time when individual therapy time is limited and expensive, the proven efficacy of group-based therapy is great news.

 Even if you do not feel a need to visit a therapist, there are mindfulness-focused groups that share and deepen meditation practice (Brach, 2016).
 Here are four exercises from such groups.